 On a plane from Portugal a few years back, I got chatting to an old lady (at 90 I’m sure she’ll forgive me for describing her as that).
 She was on her way home from visiting her children, but her first travels were a bit more exotic than easyJet.
-Through the flight she had me gripped by stories of how she travelled the world in the early 1950s, working as a doctor.
+Through the flight she had me gripped by stories of travelling the world in the 1950s, working as a doctor.

 Jeanne Baré: The first woman to circumnavigate the globe